ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 connect to the multiworld.
 Simply click on the url in the title bar, copy the link, and send it to your friends.
 The person who created the room becomes the "owner" of the room, and as such has access to the server console.
 Clearing cookies will remove access to this console, and there is no way to regain it.
-If a server password was set when generating the multiworld game, server admin priveleges may be gained by entering `!admin <password>` from the `ArchipelagoTextClient.exe`.
+If a server password was set when generating the multiworld game, server admin privileges may be gained by entering `!admin <password>` from the `ArchipelagoTextClient.exe`.

 #### The room page

 ![Screenshot of Room Page](/static/generated/docs/Archipelago/example_room.png)
-1. Host Name
+1. Server/Host Name
 2. Port
 3. Slot Name
 4. Download link for data files